OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

-In this scenario, apart from **departmental apps** (like a sales representative tablet app and productivity apps), this infrastructure is also capable of delivering a **mission critical mobile banking app**.
+In this scenario, apart from **departmental apps** (like a sales representative tablet app and productivity apps), this infrastructure is also capable of delivering a **mission-critical mobile banking app**.

 The lifecycle of this portfolio requires a stage for device testing so an **additional UAT environment** supports it.

 The mobile banking app requires **additional front ends** to support a B2C expected usage.
-A mission critical application translates to a high availability infrastructure, so distribution of front-ends is between two data centers and the database has a stand-by replica.
+A mission-critical application translates to a high availability infrastructure, so the distribution of front-ends is between two data centers and the database has a stand-by replica.

 ![Standard infrastructure options diagram](images/infra-options-standard.png)